Trump says US will hurt Turkey economically if it hits Kurds

-WASHINGTON (AP) — President Donald Trump warned Sunday that if Turkey attacks U.S.-backed Kurdish forces in Syria, the United States will “devastate Turkey economically.”
+WASHINGTON (AP) — President Donald Trump’s warning that if Turkey attacks U.S.-backed Kurdish forces in Syria, the United States will “devastate Turkey economically” has drawn a sharp response from Ankara and President Recep Tayyip Erdogan’s spokesman.

-Trump’s decision to pull American troops out of Syria has left the United States’ Kurdish allies vulnerable to an attack from Turkey.
-Ankara views the Kurdish forces as terrorists aligned with insurgents inside Turkey.
+Trump’s decision to pull American troops out of Syria has left the United States’ Kurdish allies in the war against the Islamic State group vulnerable to an attack from Turkey.
+Ankara views the U.S.-backed Syrian Kurdish forces as terrorists aligned with insurgents inside Turkey.

+Turkey’s presidential spokesman Ibrahim Kalin responded to Trump on Twitter by saying: “Terrorists can’t be your partners & allies.”
+He also insisted that Turkey “fights against terrorists, not Kurds” as a people.

-In a tweet, Trump also warned the Kurdish forces not to “provoke Turkey.”
+In Sunday’s tweet, Trump also warned the Kurdish forces not to “provoke Turkey.”

 The U.S. withdrawal has begun with shipments of military equipment, U.S. defense officials said.
 But in coming weeks, the contingent of about 2,000 troops is expected to depart even as the White House says it will keep pressure on the IS network.